lambert-stephen/U-Graduate/README.md

 The functionalities listed above under Students will be what our tests are checking for.
 Basic CRUD tests should be written for the students' class.

 Fabian - mess around with Spring Security and configure things as needed.
 Still unsure of how to fully use Spring security but will have more detailed Spring security actions by checkpoint 4.
 Work on IAM configurations and learn how to do that.
 Will try to get those configurations up and running.

+## Deliverables for checkpoint 3
+Deployment Notes
+- Security progress: Configured spring security to only accept roles signified in the SecurityConfig.java class.
+Only people with the role "ADMIN" and "STUDENT" can log in.
+Spring security puts it all on lockdown.
+Our database has a schema

 ## Deliverables for checkpoint 4